charliecalvert/CloudNotes/Assignments/UpstartAndSystemd.md

 end script
 ```

+## Symbolic Links

 Create a link our project, or whatever project you want to use for your final:

 ```bash
 $ ln -s ~/Git/isit322-calvert-2016/Week10-ElvenImagePicker/ ~/bin/elven-site
 ```

+This symbolic link provides several benefits:

+- It shortens your path
+- It can be easily changed to point to a new location without forcing you to rewrite your  **upstart** or **systemd** script.

 Our upstart script is called **NodeRoutesParams**.
 If you look inside it, you will see that
 it assumes your copy of NodeRoutesParams is in **~/bin**: